Ignatian Global Citizenship Program

-- Alumni Panel featuring graduates from the Federal Bureau of Investigation, Thorsen French Advocacy, Friends of the Poor, and S&P Global Market Intelligence spoke with current students on March 22.
+- Alumni Panel featuring Political Science graduates working with the Federal Bureau of Investigation, Thorsen French Advocacy, Friends of the Poor, and S&P Global Market Intelligence.

-- A one-day networking trip to Harrisburg, Pennsylvania, is scheduled for April 18th.
-University of Scranton alumni State Senator John Blake and T.J.
-Yablonski (political science) in Governor Wolf’s Office are organizing our visit.
+- A one-day networking trip to Harrisburg, Pennsylvania, connected students with University of Scranton alumni State Senator John Blake, T.J.
+Yablonski, Joe Canamucio, and John Lavelle.

-- Political Science is co-sponsoring three Political Dialogues events designed to help students form and share their political opinions.
-The sessions are scheduled for March 26th, April 9th, and April 25th.
+- Political Science co-sponsored three Political Dialogues events designed to help students form and share their political opinions.

 The IGCP sponsored the following events during the fall 2017 semester:

 - September 15: Walking tour of downtown Scranton led by Julie Schumacher Cohen, Director of Community and Government Relations.

 - September 19: Public Lecture on North Korea and the US, by Dr. Frank Plantan (University of Pennsylvania), co-director of International Relations Program and honorary consul-general of Republic of Korea for Philadelphia.
 Co-sponsored by the Asian Studies, History, and Political Sciences Departments.

 - October 14: Global Tastes of Scranton: Syrian Women Share Their Culture.
 Some of our newest Scrantonians, members of the Syrian refugee community, will create a “pop-up restaurant” sharing their home cuisine and traditions.

 - November 2: Public Lecture on "Repositioning Migration: Workers from another World" by Dr. Debra A. Castillo, Stephen H. Weiss Presidential Fellow, Emerson Hinchliff Professor of Hispanic Studies, and Professor of Comparative Literature at Cornell University.
 Co-sponsored by Latin American Studies, Women's Studies, and Political Science.